This article originally appeared in Global Construction Review, July 2019.

 Monitum, a Brisbane company of surveyors and geologists, has teamed up with researchers at Queensland University of Technology (QUT) and the Innovative Manufacturing Cooperative Research Centre (IMCRC) to research how the Internet of Things (IoT) and new satellite monitoring sensing can help big infrastructure projects.

-The 18-month project titled “Mthing” will use advanced Global Navigation Satellite Systems (GNSS) signal processing techniques to record near-real time measurements of infrastructure projects that will be both more accurate and faster than using traditional manual measuring techniques.
+The 18-month project titled “Mthing” [launched as Kurloo] will use advanced Global Navigation Satellite Systems (GNSS) signal processing techniques to record near-real time measurements of infrastructure projects that will be both more accurate and faster than using traditional manual measuring techniques.

 The project aims to develop GNSS IoT sensors for cheaper and more precise project monitoring that will connect to cloud services and provide instant alerts.

 They say the cost of precision sensors now restricts their use, so the aim is give them greater market potential.

 Monitum Principle and Director Lee Hellen said the research, by preventing unforeseen downtime, could save the construction industry millions of dollars in lost productivity.

 “Australia is seen as a global leader in measurement, engineering and construction knowledge,” he said.

 “However Australian construction projects have become increasing more expensive to build and maintain and are growingly reliant on imported technology products and manufacturing to deliver agile and lean processes.